Alxhr0/DistroWallpapers/README.md

 1. Why this repo exists?

-    Well it's more of a fun project rather than a serious repo but to the main point of the quesition.
+    Well it's more of a fun project rather than a serious repo but to the main point of the question.
 This repo exists because of it being more of a hobby i guess.

 2. Can i request wallpapers from a distro that isn't in the repo?